Progreso, Yucatán: History

+Geography

 Climate

 Despite its coastal location and fairly humid climate (average humidity around 70–80%), Progreso has a semi-arid climate (Köppen climate classification BSh).
-There is little variation in average temperatures though the winter months from December to March are noticeably more cool.
+There is little variation in average temperatures though the winter months from December to March are noticeably cooler.
 Precipitation is scarce throughout the year but is more abundant from June to October.
 On average, there are 36 days with measureable rainfall.